AshenafiTech/Cloud-Resume-Challenge/README.md

-# Ashenafi Godana - Portfolio Website
+# Cloud Resume Challenge - Ashenafi Godana

-> Personal portfolio showcasing my journey as a Backend Developer & Cloud Engineer
+> A serverless portfolio website built following the Cloud Resume Challenge requirements

-## 🚀 About This Portfolio
+## ☁️ About This Project

-This is my personal portfolio website where I showcase my projects, share my expertise in cloud technologies, and connect with the developer community.
-As an AWS Cloud Captain and backend developer, I'm passionate about building scalable systems and mentoring others in their tech journey.

-## 🛠️ Tech Stack
+This is my implementation of the [Cloud Resume Challenge](https://cloudresumechallenge.dev/) - a hands-on project that demonstrates cloud skills by building a resume website using AWS services.
+The challenge combines frontend development, cloud infrastructure, APIs, databases, and DevOps practices.

+## 🏗️ Architecture

+**Frontend (Static Website)**
-- **Frontend**: React 18, TypeScript
+- React 18 + TypeScript + Tailwind CSS
-- **Styling**: Tailwind CSS, shadcn/ui components
-- **Build Tool**: Vite
+- Hosted on S3 with CloudFront CDN
+- HTTPS via ACM Certificate
+- Custom domain with Route 53

+**Backend (Serverless API)**
-- **Backend**: AWS Lambda (Python)
+- Python Lambda function for visitor counter
-- **Database**: DynamoDB
-- **API**: API Gateway
+- API Gateway for REST endpoints
+- DynamoDB for data persistence
+- CORS enabled for cross-origin requests

+**Infrastructure & DevOps**
-- **Infrastructure**: AWS SAM
+- AWS SAM for Infrastructure as Code
-- **Deployment**: S3 + CloudFront + Route 53
+- GitHub Actions for CI/CD pipeline
+- pytest for unit testing
+- Automated deployment and testing

 ## 📁 Project Structure